Reference Architecture: Secure Private Access

 - End-to-end visibility and analytics

-Citrix Access Control is a consolidated solution to deliver a secure digital workspace.
+Citrix Secure Private Access is a consolidated solution for a secure digital workspace.
 Most organizations are adopting SaaS and web apps as the digital workspace is changing.
-Implementing a collaborative solution would significantly improve the security and provide benefits for enterprises, small businesses, and SaaS vendors with confidence knowing that their data is protected.
+Implementing a collaborative solution would significantly improve the security and provide benefits for enterprises, small businesses, and SaaS vendors, providing confidence that their data is protected.

-The idea of solely protecting a network is no longer enough.
-The organization must protect users and apps so Citrix Access Control delivers:
+The idea of only protecting a network is no longer sufficient.
+The organization must protect users and apps.
+This is why Citrix Secure Private Access delivers: